John Seddon (politician): Porirua City Council

+Once confirmed in the role he had to deal with a council in large debt and declining commercial activity in the area.
+In the mid to late 1980s wastewater services were modernised and in the 1990s commercial development was focused on.
 He served under three mayors of Porirua (Whitford Brown, John Burke and Jenny Brash) and was instrumental in several of the city's social, economic and physical developments.
 They include the construction of North City Shopping Centre, a wastewater treatment plant in Titahi Bay, the Porirua MegaCentre, Pataka, the Porirua Aquatic Centre, expansion of Porirua Park and the purchase of Aotea Block.
 He was also a proponent for the development of the Pataka Museum of Arts and Cultures.
 By 1997 he had become the country's longest serving local body chief executive.

 Later life and death

 In retirement Seddon made a point of avoiding anything related to local government, stating "Once you're gone, you should stay gone.
 Otherwise, you're just meddling."
 He even went as far as to decline an invitation to the official dinner for Porirua City's 50th anniversary in October 2015.

 Seddon died on 30 November 2021.
 He was survived by his second wife Barbara and seven of his eight children.